aralroca/search-engine-wc/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+Good to know:

+1. The code is inside `src/web-components/search-engine-wc.tsx`, the other files from `src` is for the demo.
+2. `bun run build` do the build of both (demo + web component).
+3. `bun dev` you can preview the WC inside the demo on https://localhost:3000.

 ## Pull Request Process

 1. Ensure you are doing the PR to the canary branch.